TykTechnologies/gateway-sdk/README.md

 ## Versioning

-- For versionning since the sdks are still experimental we are using a tag like: v0.0.1-gateway.5.7.2 The -gateway.5.7.2 indicates the gateway that this sdks were generated for.
+Since the SDK is still experimental, we adopt a versioning scheme that reflects both its developmental status and the specific Gateway version used to generate it.
+For example, a tag like `v0.0.1-gateway.5.7.2` indicates that:

+- **v0.0.1** – The SDK is in an early, experimental stage and may undergo breaking changes.
+- **-gateway.5.7.2** – The SDK was generated from Gateway version 5.7.2.

+This versioning strategy ensures clear traceability, allowing users to easily identify which Gateway version the SDK is compatible with.

-## How to install
+## How to Install

-To install the sdk run
+To install the SDK from the master branch, run:

-`go get github.com/TykTechnologies/gateway-sdk` (For master branch)
+`go get github.com/TykTechnologies/gateway-sdk`

-For a branch like 5.7.2 You would install as follows:
+### To install the SDK generated for a specific Gateway version (e.g., 5.7.2), run:

- go get github.com/TykTechnologies/gateway-sdk@v0.0.1-gateway.5.7.2`
+  `go get github.com/TykTechnologies/gateway-sdk@v0.0.1-gateway.5.7.2`

 ## Sample Usage